MohamedMohsen01/SQL-Projects/Tesla Car Sales Analysis SQL/README.md

    - Enforced `NOT NULL` constraints on relevant columns to ensure data completeness and prevent the insertion of null values.

  5. **Feature Engineering**
-   - A new column called "month" was created to extract the corresponding month of each transaction, aiding in identifying months with the highest sales and profitability.
+   - A new column called `month` was created to extract the corresponding month of each transaction, aiding in identifying months with the highest sales and profitability.

 ## Exploratory Data Analysis (EDA)

-**Throughout the analysis, I'veanswered various business questions based on the data, including:**
+**Throughout the analysis, I'v eanswered various business questions based on the data, including:**

 1. Determine the number of unique car models in the data?
 2. What is the total number of sales transactions in the dataset?